 In 2020, voice and internet data services are a mainstay of our economy and have become commodities.
 As a result of this commoditization, revenues from these services are plateauing and no longer a viable area of growth for many operators.
 In response to this trend, operators are now turning their attention towards new high-growth segments, such IoT, eMBB, UrLLC, and Immersive reality to name a few, to fuel their expansion.
 For these mainstays of the new 5G economy, wireless networks will play a critical role in realizing the full potential of these next-generation disciplines.
 Wireless networks will be required to connect to ever-larger numbers of devices, process ever-larger volumes of data, and provide the versatility needed for fostering innovation.
 OpenRAN architecture is the perfect solution for the needs of operators in the 5G era.
-OpenRAN solutions offers flexibility and scalability through the disaggregation of hardware and software and the utilization of Commercial Off-The-Shelf (COTS) hardware.
+OpenRAN solutions offer flexibility and scalability through the disaggregation of hardware and software and the utilization of Commercial-Off-The-Shelf (COTS) hardware.
 OpenRAN platforms constitute a significant step towards the realization of the 5G era.

 Lanner recently collaborated with an end-to-end, cloud-native network software and system integration provider for 4G and 5G to develop a COTS-based hardware platform.
 The solution is geared toward accelerating network transformations for 5G OpenRAN, vRAN, and MEC.
 The open hardware platform had the following requirements: